shinglyu/WhisperNow/README.md

 # WhisperNow: Voice Transcription Tool (Linux)

-A real-time voice transcription tool using faster-whisper that records audio and converts speech to text on Linux systems.
+A voice transcription tool using faster-whisper that records audio and converts speech to text on Linux systems.

 ## Features